Welcome to the Harvest Kitchen

 Site of the magnificent castle-like Shelburne Farms on the shores of Lake Champlain, the farm was originally a 19th century gentleman’s model farm estate.
 Currently, the revitalized farm’s strong mission is to preserve its historic buildings and farmlands and to provide inspiration and education on earth sustainability.

-Menu to highlight Rustic Butternut-Bisque; Cheddar and Spinach Casserole; Maple-Apple Bake
+Menu to highlight Rustic Butternut-Bisque; Cheddar and Spinach Egg Bake; Maple-Apple Bake

 March 21, Class Filled: Portsmouth, NH